cubee-cb/linux-vr-compat/README.md

     - Hand tracking works fine in titles that support it, and has correct offsets unlike the controllers.
         - The enable option will be greyed out on the HMD unless hand tracking is enabled at the system level.
 (Settings > Lab > Hand Tracking)
         - I wonder if this means that WiVRn supports the PICO Motion Trackers, since the body tracking option is visible.
 Unlikely, but I may look into trying to implement that myself if I get them.
+    - Previously, whenever I used ALVR I would get a connection time out on occasion, despite using USB and regardless of device or OS.
+This has not yet occured with WiVRn.

 ## Working
 Things we can actually play!
 Yay!

 ^ - Requires a different Proton version.

 - VRChat
     - World "Connecting" screens are broken.
     - Uses [gamemoderun](https://github.com/FeralInteractive/gamemode) and custom start script from [Linux VR Adventures Wiki](https://lvra.gitlab.io/docs/vrchat/eac/).